 - [1] Ingria, the land of the Ingrians, was also known as Ingermanland.
 This was the name by which the region was known to the Swedes, who referred to its ancient Finnic inhabitants as Ingers.
 In some contexts the names were used interchangeably to refer to the same geographical entity.
-Ingria was formally ceded to Russia in 1721 at the end of the Great Northern War. - [2] Matthew Sweet, in a couple of mocking sentences, outlines why he finds the claims implausible (2014).
-Vanity and the way he expresses his doubts tempt me to wonder whether he had perhaps seen a copy of the original (2009) version of this monograph. - [3] The Russian architectural historian Dmitri Shvidkovsky claims, without citing a source, that in doing so they were using a name it already possessed in the 17th century (1996:187), when Ingria was under Swedish dominion.
-(It had been Swedish from 1617 to 1703 and at various earlier periods.)
-However, although Finnish is one of Sweden's minority languages and the form of the name is Finnic, further evidence would be needed to confirm the suggestion that it originated during one of these periods of heightened Swedish influence.
+Ingria was formally ceded to Russia in 1721. - [2] The Russian architectural historian Dmitri Shvidkovsky claims, without citing a source, that in doing so they were using a name that it already possessed in the 17th century, when Ingria was under Swedish dominion (1996:187), Ingria having been Swedish from 1617 to 1703 and at various earlier periods.
+I suggest, however, that although Finnish is one of Sweden's minority languages, and the form of the name is Finnic, further evidence would be needed to confirm the claim that the name originated during one of these periods of heightened Swedish influence.
 I am still hoping to find evidence on when the 'K' word was first used as a place name.